nyx201/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

+This project builds a modern SQL Data Warehouse using Medallion Architecture (Bronze, Silver, Gold layers).
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Deigned  as a portfolio project that highlights industry best practices in data analytics.
+The pipeline extracts raw CRM and ERP datasets, cleans and transforms them through ETL processes, and models the final data using a Star Schema for analytics and reporting.Deigned  as a portfolio project that highlights industry best practices in data analytics.

 ---